parse-community/Parse-SDK-JS/CONTRIBUTING.md

 ### Reporting New Issues
 Not all issues are SDK issues.
 If you're unsure whether your bug is with the SDK or backend, you can test to see if it reproduces with our [REST API][rest-api] and [Parse API Console][parse-api-console].
 If it does, you can report backend bugs [here][bug-reports].
+If the issue only reproduces with the JS SDK, you can [open an issue](https://github.com/parse-community/parse-server/issues) on this repository.

 Details are key.
 The more information you provide us the easier it'll be for us to debug and the faster you'll receive a fix.
 Some examples of useful tidbits:

 * A description.
 What did you expect to happen and what actually happened?
 Why do you think that was wrong?
 * A simple unit test that fails.
-Refer [here][tests-dir] for examples of existing unit tests and [here](integration-test-dir) for integration tests examples.
-See for how to setup your machine and run unit tests in [this]() guide.
+Refer [here][tests-dir] for examples of existing unit tests and [here][integration-test-dir] for integration tests examples.
+See for how to setup your machine and run unit tests in [this](#setting-up-the-project-for-debugging-and-contributing) guide.
 You can submit a pull request with your failing unit test so that our CI verifies that the test fails.
 * What version does this reproduce on?
 What version did it last work on?
 * [Stacktrace or GTFO][stacktrace-or-gtfo].
 In all honesty, full stacktraces with line numbers make a happy developer.
 * Anything else you find relevant.